99souls/ariadne/md/phase5d-plan.md

 - Single asset failure does not abort page unless policy has `FailFast=true` (future extension; not in initial scope).
 - Partial success: rewrite only successful assets; emit event for failures.

-### 4.8 Backwards Compatibility Strategy
+### 4.8 Backwards Compatibility Strategy (Superseded)

-- Processor will invoke strategy if `policy.Enabled` else skip, preserving legacy behavior (no asset transformation).
-- Legacy fields in internal processor deprecated with TODO markers -> removed in Phase 5E or earlier cleanup.
+Original strategy (graceful coexistence) has been replaced by a hard cut-over:

+- Legacy `internal/assets` package deleted in Iteration 5.
+- No transitional adapter: existing users must enable `AssetPolicy` or accept no asset rewriting (if disabled).
+- Major version release will highlight this; semantic version bump required.
+- Future compatibility mitigation: Provide migration doc mapping old conceptual stages (discovery → download → optimize → rewrite) to new API calls & metrics.

 ---